jironghuang/Simple-airline-priority-system/README.md

 # Simple-airline-priority-system

-I design a very simplistic software that selects the next passenger on an airline waiting list when a seat become available.
+I design a very simple software that selects the next passenger on an airline waiting list when a seat become available.

 1. Based on the given rules, I insert an individual nearer to the top (head) location based on a derived score from connecting flight status, club priority and fare.
 	-->Customers with connecting flights have first priority